conan-io/conan-center-index/docs/developing_recipes_locally.md

 Simply install Conan 2.0 with `pip install conan --upgrade --pre`.

-You can confirm the installation with
+You can confirm the installation with:

 ```sh
 $ conan --version